DataCanvasIO/YLearn/docs/source/sub/causal_model/causal_model.rst

 ==============

 To characterize the effect of the intervention, one needs to consider the **causal effect** which is a causal estimand including the :math:`do`-operator.
-The action which converts the causal effect into corresponding statistical estimands is called :ref:`identification` in YLearn and is implemented in :class:`CausalModel`.
-Note that not all causal effect can be converted to statistical estimands.
-We refer such causal effects as not identifiable.
+The action that converts the causal effect into corresponding statistical estimands is called :ref:`identification` and is implemented in :class:`CausalModel` in YLearn.
+Note that not all causal effects can be converted to statistical estimands.
+We refer to such causal effects as not identifiable.

 .. topic:: Backdoor adjustment